Moritisimor/CascadeShell/README.md

 ## Known issues
 Like with virtually any other project out there, CλSH has its issues too.
 These include, but not are limited to:

-- Using lookaround on directories will not work
 - Readfile is not always very reliable and sometimes does not read a file.
 - The ```--showhidden``` flag for lookaround does not work.